bareos/bareos/manuals/en/developers/pluginAPI.md

 pInfo
 :   When the loadPlugin entry point is called, the plugin must
-    initialize an information structure about the plugin and return a pointer to this structure to Bacula.
+    initialize an information structure about the plugin and return a pointer to this structure to Bareos.

     The exact definition as of this writing is: